Dates to Remember for 2020

 Day Camp Structure

-All campers enjoy age appropriate games, sports, art & crafts, nature exploration, and more.
-Rec.
-Camp is designed around weekly themes.
-Camp themes and activities vary each year and counselors work on these during staff training week.
-Teen Camp campers have the opportunity to help plan activities for the week they are at camp.
+All campers enjoy age appropriate games, sports, art & crafts, and more.
+R.E.C.
+Camp is camper based, where campers get to choose activities during "Choice Activity Time".
+Choice activities vary each year and counselors work on these during the staff training week.
+Teen campers have the opportunity to help plan activities, with their counselors, during the session they attend.

 Day Camp Counselors

-Camps are staffed through the Recreation & Parks Department.
+Camp is staffed through the Recreation Department.
 All Camp Counselors are 18 years of age or older and undergo background checks.
 Some Assistant Counselors are hired at ages 16 and older.
-Camp Counselors attend mandatory training prior to the start of camp, which includes First Aid/CPR Certification.
+Camp Counselors attend mandatory training prior to the start of camp, which includes First Aid/CPR/AED Certification.

 Day Camp Information Packet

-For more information on the day camps; what to pack, what to wear, what not to bring, lunch and snacks, sunscreen policy, camp mission, camp guidelines and procedures, etc. Be sure to read through the Day Camp Information Packet-
+For more information on the day camp; what to pack, what to wear, daily food, sunscreen policy, camp mission, camp guidelines and procedures, etc. Be sure to read through the Day Camp Information Packet- Click Here

 Day Camp Registration

 Summer Day Camp information is posted in mid-February when the Spring/Summer Program Guide comes out.
-Registration is done online and you have the option to pay online in full or pay offline and pay the $25 non-refundable deposit per camp, per session, per child.
-For more information on camp registration, policies, refunds and payment options-
+Registration is done online and you have the option to pay online in full or pay offline and pay the $25 non-refundable deposit per Pod, per session, per child.
+For more information on camp registration, policies, refunds and payment options- Click Here

-The Camper Information Form is part of registration.
-During registering your child for a day camp you will be required to answer a series of questions.
+The Camper Information/Health Form is part of registration.
+When registering your child for the day camp you will be required to answer a series of questions.
 You only have to do this once for the summer season.
 Your child's safety is important to us.
-Each summer a Camper Information Form must be filled out and on file at the day camp your child is attending.
+Each summer a Camper Information Form must be filled out and on file at the day camp.
 It is important that you share all medical, behavioral, and emotional conditions that you feel we should be aware of to help your child have a positive experience while at camp.
-Changes can be made to the form at camp when you drop off or pick up your child from camp.
+Changes can be made to the form at camp when you drop off or pick up your child.

 Medication Authorization Form

 It is best if your child takes needed medication prior to coming to camp each day.
 If they have to take medication while at camp a Medication Authorization Form has to be filled out and given to the camp director.
-Camp directors cannot administer any medication until this form is completed and returned to them.
+Camp director cannot administer any medication until this form is completed and returned to them.
 Fill out the form completely and bring with your child and the medications on their first day of camp.
 Do not mail or drop off.
+Click Here for Form.

 Adults authorized to pick up your child from camp must be indicated on your child's Camper Info/Health Form.
 Additions or deletions of names can be made on the form during the summer.
 Campers who are allowed to walk or bike to and from camp must have a note from a parent allowing them to do this.
 An arrival and departure time must be listed on the note.
 No child will be allowed to arrive after 8:30am or leave prior to 4:30pm.